Safety

 systemic effects

 A response to chemical exposure that affects more than just the initial contact point.
-Systemic illnesses may cause symptoms in one or two areas, such as the skin or lungs.
+Systemic effects may cause symptoms in one or more areas, such as the skin or lungs.

 toxic hazards